Anonymous-VSPO/VSPO/README.md

-# VSPO: Competency Question Generation from Ontologies
+# VSPO: Validating Semantic Pitfalls in Ontology

-This repository contains the official implementation of our research on **automatic Competency Question (CQ) generation** from OWL ontologies.
-It supports both template-based and LLM-based approaches, incorporating dataset construction, fine-tuning, and evaluation.
+This repository contains the official implementation of our research on **Validating Semantic Pitfalls in Ontology**.

 ## 📁 Directory Structure